Anatomy of the State Business Tax Climate Index

 More about the Five Components of the SBTCI

 Each of the five components is a simple average of two sub-indexes, one related to tax rates and the other to the tax base.
-Each sub-index, in turn, is constructed from several measures.3 The varying number of measures in each sub-index results, however, in an apparently accidental variation in weights given the individual measures, as can be seen in the table above.
+Each sub-index, in turn, is constructed from several measures.3 The varying number of measures in each sub-index results, however, in an apparently accidental variation in weights given the individual measures.

 The Corporate Income Tax Component